pyxtal.util module

 pyxtal.util.Kgrid(struc, Kresol=0.1, dimension=3)[source]

-Assign kpoints based on the lattice
+Assign kpoints based on the lattice.

 pyxtal.util.ase2pymatgen(struc)[source]